The NIH Almanac

 The Office of Science and Technology encompasses an infrastructure of research and support facilities designed to enhance the research capabilities of all IRP scientists.
 In addition, staff members advise the Scientific Director, Laboratory and Branch Chiefs, and other key officials on collaborative and cooperative activities, training programs, and proper use of laboratory animals.
-Staff members also negotiate and facilitate scientific collaborations that involve trans-institute and trans-NIH initiatives and agreements.
+Staff members also negotiate and facilitate scientific collaborations that involve trans-Institute and trans-NIH initiatives and agreements.
 The Office includes the following:

-- The Biodata Mining and Discovery Section assists with computational and bioinformatics approaches to NIAMS intramural research.
+- The Biodata Mining and Discovery Section assists with computational and bioinformatics approaches to support NIAMS intramural research.

 - The Translational Immunology Section provides NIAMS investigators with services, consultative advice, and in-depth instructions in a variety of immunologic methods to interpret immunoassays.

 The Pediatric Translational Research Branch, which includes the Translational Autoinflammatory Disease Section, conducts basic, translational, and clinical research to dissect the pathways involved in the pathogenesis of immune-mediated inflammatory diseases.
 The mechanisms by which specific gene mutations and polymorphisms predispose to inflammation, and how they contribute to unique phenotypic manifestations of individual diseases, are being investigated using a variety of approaches.